 The IAG Award for Dissertation Excellence

-- Recognise excellence in a research dissertation, at Honours, Masters or PhD level, and the contribution that the student has made to the discipline of Geography;
+Awarded for excellence in a research dissertation, at Honours, Masters, or PhD level, and acknowledges the disciplinary contribution that the candidate has made to geography.

 The nomination should take the following form: